What does United Way do? Learn how we’re driving positive impact and lasting change in local communities across BC.

 The Period Promise campaign is a local response to a global issue.
 We can reduce the isolation created by period poverty in our own neighbourhoods.
 Learn how you can take action in your community and help end the stigma around periods.

-One in seven Canadians live in food-insecure households.
+One in six Canadians live in food-insecure households.
 For families with children, that number is even higher.
 Through our Food Security Initiative, United Way is working to address British Columbia’s growing and shifting food needs.

 For too many people, poverty is a daily, uphill struggle that forces them to make impossible choices between essentials like putting food on the table or paying the rent.
 With your support, we help to meet the basic needs of our communities’ most vulnerable people and families.